joserodriguesjr/joserodriguesjr.github.io/_posts/2024-10-10-api-using-spring-data-rest.md

 ## Status Endpoint

-Now that all our CRUD endpoints are correctly configured, we're going to make our custom endpoint to change the animal status.
+Now that all our CRUD endpoints are correctly configured, we're going to make our PATCH endpoint to change the animal status.
 It will receive a JSON form including only the new status value.

 ### Controller